nimarafati/My_Toolbox/R/From_Excel_to_R_git.md

 In this tutorial we will learn how to use R by using examples from excel environment.
 Many of us have been using excel for any different purposes.
-With excel we can organise the data, plot, and even do some statistical analysis.
+With excel we can organise the data, plot, and even do some statistical analyses.
 However, there are some limitations.
-We cannot run some complex analysis such as running linear models, or creating multipanel plots,…..
+We cannot run complex analysis such as running linear models, or creating multipanel plots,…..
 Using VBA you can force excel to use some of the statistical models but you need to code in visual basic environment and it is not meant to do only statistical model.
 Moreover, it may become